emzbsoft/XRAY-PAAS/README_EN.md

 ## Deployment

 * Register any PaaS cloud service provider
-* Bind your own github account or use the Actions provided by the project to generate a DockerHub image according to the PaaS cloud provider, small + private library is seriously recommended
+* Bind your own github account or use the Actions provided by the project to generate a DockerHub image according to the PaaS cloud provider, alts + private library is seriously recommended
 * Variables available to the project

   | Variable Name | Required | Default | Remarks |